silx-kit/pyFAI/doc/source/usage/tutorial/Separation/index.rst

 Finally the sigma-clipping has been implemented using 1D integrators, avoiding pixel splitting and mixing together rings.

-The reconstitution of the Wilson plot is also presented.
+The reconstitution of the Wilson plot is also presented in another notebook.

+Finally an alternative implementation of the *peakfinder8* algorithm from the Cheetah software is presented.

 .. toctree::
    :maxdepth: 1

    Separate
    Wilson
+   Peakfinder8